OWASP/DevGuide/03-Build/0x11-Cryptography.md

 #### Key Exchange and Key Agreement Algorithms
 Key exchange algorithms (also referred to as key establishment algorithms) are protocols that are used to exchange secret cryptographic keys between a sender and receiver in a manner that meets certain security constraints.
 Key exchange algorithms attempt to address the problem of securely sharing a common secret key with two parties over an insecure communication channel in a manner that no other party can gain access to a copy of the secret key.
 Traditionally this has relied on two humans somehow securely exchanging keys out-of-band; e.g., via a direct face-to-face meeting or mailing an attachment as an encrypted zip file that is encrypted with a previously shared passphrase, etc. However, the traditional methods do not allow two unknown parties who have never met to exchange a secret key with each other.
 In fact, proof of (or at least, high confidence in) identity is a major unsaved problem in such cases.

 Key agreement protocols are protocols whereby N parties (usually two) can agree on a common key without actually exchanging the key.
-When designed and implemented properly, key agreement protocols are prevent adversaries from learning the key or forcing their own key choice on the participating parties.
+When designed and implemented properly, key agreement protocols are preventing adversaries from learning the key or forcing their own key choice on the participating parties.

 This Development Guide will discuss key exchange and key agreement algorithms later in the context of key management.